RichardTheYellowEgg/web-developement/README.md

 * padding: a space between the element and the border
 * margin: a space between border and the rest of the page
 ## gitbash
+* git cd web: just do this at the start
 * git status: just tells you what you modify in a color of red, green, white, yellow
 * red: git add .
 * green: git commit -m"magic words are put here"